It will never be known how this story ought to be told, in the first person or in

-A reminder that (as a linguistically conscious collection of bacteria, 200 different types of cells arranged in the shape of a featherless, two-legged ape in search of a little meaning, value, and care, while facing inevitable, unavoidable, and inescapable oblivion) it’s okay to feel a little anxiety.
+A reminder that (as a linguistically conscious collection of bacteria, of 200 different types of cells arranged in the shape of a featherless, two-legged ape in search of a little meaning, value, and care, while facing inevitable, unavoidable, and inescapable oblivion) it’s okay to feel a little anxiety.

 A reminder that my ancestors are not abstractions, but bodies that were sacrificed over and over again in order to amass treasure for the colonizers.

 A reminder of the child I was once, and the person I have committed to being until the day that my body fails.

 In Spanish, these fish are called “telescopios,” but in English their name is reference to the black North African Muslim inhabitants of Al-Andalus.